“Two luxurious sanctuaries in the green hills of northern Crete, each with 3 bedrooms, a private pool and dazzling views (sleep 4-6)”

-The project is the vision of Penelope, a Cretan by birth, and her Dutch husband Danny, who live in Sweden but pop back when they they can.
-They bought the 2-acre estate in 2010, and rebuilt Levanda just in time to hold their wedding reception here; a lovely painting above the hearth shows them leaping hand-in-hand into the unknown.
-A 2nd villa on the grounds is newly refurbed, and a 3rd may follow - there’s plenty of space.
-With sandy beaches 10 minutes by car, and the charming Venetian town (and airport) of Chania half an hour away, it makes a stylish summer escape for a family with older children, or for 4-6 friends.
+The project is the vision of Penelope, a Cretan by birth, and her Dutch husband Danny.
+After many years in assignments abroad, their dream came true when they bought the 2-acre estate back in 2010, and rebuilt the villas just in time to hold their wedding reception here; a lovely painting above the hearth shows them leaping hand-in-hand into the unknown.
+With sandy beaches 10 minutes by car, and the charming Venetian town (and airport) of Chania half an hour away, the villas make a stylish summer escape for a family with older children, or for 4-6 friends.

-- Caretakers Peter and Anne, a helpful British couple living nearby, will point you to the best tavernas, shops and boat trips, or cook for you if you like (they are both chefs)
+- The helpful caretakers, Peter and Anne, will point you to the best tavernas, shops and boat trips, or cook for you if you like

-- Top-spec facilities include Bosch dishwasher, juicer, laundry room, a walk-in wardrobe in the master bedroom, free WiFi - and a useful folder of instructions!
+- Top-spec facilities include Bosch dishwasher, a juicer in Olive, a walk-in wardrobe in Lavender, Nespresso machines - and a useful folder of instructions!

 - The pretty-but-sleepy village of Gavalohori, 10 minutes’ walk away, has a couple of great tavernas

-- The third bedroom - a smaller twin with no real views - is definitely the short straw; best for younger kids (or, at this price, you could afford not to use it at all)
+- The third bedroom in both villas is definitely the short straw; best for younger kids

 - The beaches in the immediate vicinity are not Crete’s best, but there are nicer ones 30-60 minutes’ drive away